notsambeck/pandabase/README.md

 [![Build Status](https://travis-ci.org/notsambeck/pandabase.svg?branch=master)](https://travis-ci.org/notsambeck/pandabase)
 [![Coverage Status](https://coveralls.io/repos/github/notsambeck/pandabase/badge.svg?branch=master)](https://coveralls.io/github/notsambeck/pandabase?branch=master)

-pandabase links pandas DataFrames to SQL databases, supporting read, append, and upsert.
+pandabase links pandas DataFrames to SQL databases, supporting read, append, upsert, and basic database management operations.

 By default, uses DataFrame.index as the primary key.
 By using an explicit primary key, pandabase makes rational database schemas the obvious choice, and makes it easy to maintain clean data even when it must be updated frequently.

-Designed for especially for time-series datasets that need to be updated over time and stored to disk, but are used primarily in-memory for computation.
-All supported types can be a value or Null, nice for ML applications.
+Designed specifically for time-series datasets that need to be stored to disk permanently, but are updated over time and used primarily in-memory for computation.
+All supported types are nullable, great for flexible ML applications.

-Tested under Python>=3.6, with new versions of Pandas (>= 0.24, including 1.0) SQLAlchemy (>= 1.3).
-Works with SQLite and (new in 0.3) postgres - requires psycopg2 and postgres>=8.
+Tested under:
+* Python >= 3.6
+* Pandas >= 0.24, including 1.0
+* SQLAlchemy >= 1.3
+* SQLite
+* Postgres
+    * requires psycopg2 and postgres >= 8

 ### Features
 * pandabase.to_sql replaces df.to_sql
 * pandabase.read_sql replaces pd.read_sql
 * primary key support:
     * by default, uses df.index as table PK (must have name != None)
-    * filter results with lowest/highest: lowest <= results.pk <= highest
+    * filter results with lowest/highest kwargs: lowest <= results.pk <= highest
-    * (new in 0.4): basic support for multi-indexes
+    * (new in 0.4): support for multi-indexes
-    * optionally, can generate new integer index (with parameter auto_index=True)
+    * optionally, generate integer index (with parameter auto_index=True)
 * multiple insert modes: how='create_only', 'upsert', or 'append'
 * datatypes (all nullable):
     * boolean
     * int
     * float
     * datetime (UTC only)
-    * string (object)
+    * string

 ### Bonus Features
 * moderately smart insertion handles new records that 'almost correspond' with database schema automatically
-* tested under SQLite and PostgresQL
+* to_sql can automatically add new columns to database as needed with kwarg: add_new_columns=True
-* supports arbitrary schemas in Postgres with the schema='name' keyword argument
+* supports arbitrary schemas in Postgres with kwarg: schema=name
-* test suite (pytest)
+* comprehensive test suite (pytest)
-* companda(df1, df2): compare DataFrames nicely
+* companda(df1, df2) test tool: rich comparisons of DataFrames

 ### Design Considerations
 * Minimal dependencies: Pandas (>= 0.24) & SQLAlchemy (>= 1.3) are the only requirements